 A large part of this is down to the casting.
 While Wright is equally adept at handling intimate moments as he is spectacular car chases – this is the guy who started out with low-budget, actor-centric fare like Spaced and Shaun of the Dead, after all – he’s assembled a troupe of performers capable of bringing added weight to proceedings.
 Heavyweights like Spacey and Foxx make the biggest impression, however it’s relative newcomers Elgort and James provide the emotional bedrock that ultimately gets Baby Driver across the line.

 Of course, the real stars here are the music and editing.
 Composer Steven Price and editors Paul Machliss and Jonathan Amos have coordinated the movie’s licensed soundtrack with Bill Pope’s dynamic cinematography like a perfectly choreographed dance routine.
 Every camera move and gunshot, every facial twitch and tire drift is precisely matched to one of the classic tracks in Baby Driver, and it’s exhilarating to behold.

 Marching to its own blockbuster beat

 Which isn’t to say that Baby Driver is perfect.

-All this is not to say that Baby Driver is perfect.
-As alluded to earlier, the film’s final stretch does have a few bumps in the road, as events become increasingly more implausible and plot start to open up in the narrative.
-The climax also drags on a tad too long, as if Wright wants to make sure we get enough bang for our car chase buck.
+As I hinted at earlier, the film’s home stretch does have a few bumps in the road, as events become increasingly implausible and the leaps in logic regarding the narrative and characterisation start to stack up.
+The climax also drags on for far too long; it’s as if Wright wants to make sure we get enough bang for our car chase buck.